NicoLobato/Transcriptomics-data_Supervised-learning-models/treatment_rf_kfoldcv.md

 ## Model creation

-We must remember that Random Forest models do not require data normalisation (unlike Logistic Regression models).
-However, to ensure our models are as comparable as possible, we will apply the same preprocessing steps, including data normalisation and the selection of the most significant variables.
+We must remember that Random Forest models do not require data normalization (unlike Logistic Regression models).
+However, to ensure our models are as comparable as possible, we will apply the same preprocessing steps, including data normalization and the selection of the most significant variables.

 ```
 for (fold in 1:k) {